PLANNING COMMITTEE - CHANGE OF DATE

 PARISH COUNCILLOR VACANCIES

-Following the resignation of two Councillors in May, we have managed to co-opt one new Councillor but are still seeking applications from parishioners who would like to be considered for co-option onto the Council.
+Following the retirement of Cllr Richard Salisbury, although we have managed to co-opt one new Councillor recently, we are still seeking applications from parishioners who would like to be considered for co-option onto the Council.
 The role is varied, interesting, sometimes frustrating and a great deal of the time, enjoyable!!

 Please contact the Clerk for further information and apply in writing.